 LinkedIn has a perfect Moz domain authority score of 100.

 LinkedIn has incredibly high domain authority.
 If you’re new to SEO, domain authority refers to Moz’s ranking system.
 The higher a website’s domain authority, the more likely it is to rank highly on a search engine result page (SERP).
-LinkedIn has a perfect domain authority score of 100.
-Thanks to this domain authority, LinkedIn articles and document uploads are more likely to appear in relevant Google searches than content posted to your own website.In short, posting content on LinkedIn increases its searchability and discoverability on the world wide web.
+LinkedIn has a perfect domain authority score of 100, which means LinkedIn articles and document uploads are more likely to appear in relevant Google searches than website content.

 Only 3 million users share content weekly, but there are 9 billion content impressions in the LinkedIn feed weekly.